webextensions/copy-files-from-to/README.md

                 "to": "example-index.html"
             },

-            // Using "from" as an array
+            // Using "from" as an array of glob expressions {
-            {
                 // from (required parameter)
                 //     Data type: array